StekolschikovV/miniature/README.md

 ![Miniature](https://i.imgur.com/9Rshss4.png)
 ![Miniature](https://i.imgur.com/FJYTweW.png)

-About:

-Miniature
+Miniature —

-* a web browser
+ a web browser

-* with improved UI
+ with improved UI

-* that helps navigate faster
+ that helps navigate faster

-* and organize pages better
+ and organize pages better

-* it solves information overload dilemma
+ it solves information overload dilemma

-* connecting you to the best knowledge on the web
+ connecting you to the best knowledge on the web\

-Develop:
+**Develop**:

 [Join](mailto:doreminiature@gmail.com?subject=Joining%20Miniature%20development&body=Applying%20for%20trello%20and%20slack%20invitations.) operations @ trello and slack decks.